Hide this page

 “Scotland’s prosecutors work with justice partners as we strive to ensure that victims are treated with dignity and respect.
 Furthermore, COPFS is committed to working with those partners to transform the way the criminal justice system deals with these cases.”

-The Sexual Offences Review Team will speak to a wide variety people involved in the investigation and prosecution of sexual offences, including victims, victim support services, Police Scotland, prosecution lawyers, defence lawyers, Scottish Courts and Tribunals Service and others, in Scotland, the UK and abroad.
+The Sexual Offences Review spoke to a wide variety people with knowledge and experience of the investigation and prosecution of sexual offences, including victims, third sector organisations, Police Scotland, prosecution lawyers, defence lawyers, Scottish Courts and Tribunals Service, academics and others, in Scotland, the UK and abroad.

-The Team will gather information about the way sexual offences are currently dealt with, listen to people’s experiences and consider different ways to deal with reports of sexual offences.
+The Review gathered information about the way sexual offences are currently dealt with, listened to people’s experiences and considered different ways to deal with reports of sexual offences.

-All information will be handled in accordance with the Terms of Reference (see above).
+All information is handled in accordance with the Terms of Reference (see above).

 About the Sexual Offences Review team